SeanLuis/eip-draft/README.md

 **Liquidation Protection Pattern:**

-> **Note:** This is a recommended integration pattern for protocols implementing ERC-7893.
+> **Note:** This is a recommended integration pattern for protocols implementing this ERC.
 The core SolvencyProof contract focuses on solvency monitoring; liquidation logic should be implemented in the consuming protocol.

 Liquidation integrations should include health factor validation, partial liquidation limits, and slippage protection mechanisms.
 The reference implementation demonstrates safe liquidation patterns with appropriate safeguards.